-Surgical Site Infections, Ambulatory Care
+Surgical Site Infections

-A surgical site infection
+A surgical site infection (SSI)

 Common symptoms include the following:

-- Red streaks coming from your wound
+- Red streaks coming from your incision

-- Blood that soaks through your bandage
+- Blood soaks through your bandages.

 Treatment for a surgical site infection

-may include the following:
+may include any of the following:

-- Hyperbaric oxygen therapy may be used to get more oxygen to your tissues to help them heal.
+- Hyperbaric oxygen therapy (HBO) may be used to get more oxygen to your tissues to help them heal.
 The pressurized oxygen is given as you sit in a pressure chamber.

 Help your wound heal:

 - Eat a variety of healthy foods.
-Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
+Examples include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Healthy foods may help you heal faster.
 You may also need to take vitamins and minerals.
 Ask if you need to be on a special diet.

-Follow up with your healthcare provider as directed:
+Follow up with your healthcare provider in 1 to 2 days:

 Write down your questions so you remember to ask them during your visits.

-© 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.
+© Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.